Transit Planning in the NJTPA Region

 Investment in public transit remains a high priority in the NJTPA region.
 Every year, transit receives roughly half of the $1 billion in federal transportation funding annually allocated by the NJTPA.
 Most of this funding is used for maintaining a state of good repair of existing transit vehicles, facilities and services.

-As the Metropolitan Planning Organization (MPO) for Northern New Jersey, the NJTPA plays a critical role in funding, managing and participating in various transit improvement studies and activities to ensure planning is done in context with the needs of the region.
+As the MPO for northern New Jersey, the NJTPA plays a critical role in funding, managing and participating in various transit improvement studies and activities to ensure planning is done in context with the needs of the region.
 The current studies page list several studies relating to transit commuting in the region.
 Promoting Transit Oriented Development around transit stations and hubs is a focus of NJTPA’s Planning for Emerging Centers Program.
 In cooperation with Together North Jersey, NJTPA helped compile a guide book for transit hubs in 2019.

 Municipalities and subregions receive support for shuttles and other mobility initiatives through Local Transit Grants.
 These grants are guided by the Regional Coordinated Human Services Transportation Plan (CHSTP) which provides a regional perspective for ongoing efforts to improve mobility for transportation disadvantaged people including: seniors, persons with disabilities, low income persons without a reliable way to get to work and rural travelers who face transportation challenges.